andiekobbietks/groq-appgen-gitpod/README.md

 # Groq App Generator

-An interactive web application that generates and modifies web applications using Groq's LLM API.
+An interactive web application that generates and modifies web applications using AWS Inferentia's LLM API.
 Built with Next.js and TypeScript.

 ## Features